saulrowntree/Over-Engineered-Text-Editor/README.md

 Each services' tests can be ran with the .gitlab-ci.yml scripts written within them, or with the actual tests files.

-The Character Count Service (editor-charcount) is written in JavaScript and testd with Chai.
+The Character Count Service (editor-charcount) is written in JavaScript and tested with Chai.

 The Comma Count Service (editor-commacount) is written in Go and tested with Testing and net/http/httptest.